bob-clean¶

-bob-clean - Delete unused workspace and attic directories
+bob-clean - Delete unused workspace, attic and shared directories

 The bob clean command removes workspace directories from previous bob-dev and bob-build invocations that are not referenced anymore by the current recipes.
 It can also remove attic directories that are wasting precious disk space.

-The command has three modes of operation.
+The command has several modes of operation.
 By default develop mode related

 workspaces are garbage collected.
 In release mode (--release